WCSC-TV: News operation

-In 2004, it added a thirty-minute newscast weekdays at 4 now totaling two hours of local broadcasts between 4:00 and 6:30.
+In 2004, it added a thirty-minute newscast weekdays at 4 p.m. now totaling two hours of local broadcasts between 4 and 6:30.
 WCSC is the only station in the area to air local news at 4.
 In August 2006, with anchor and format changes at the CBS Evening News and concerns over ratings, it added a prime time show weeknights at 7 to "piggyback" with the network newscast.
 WCSC and ABC affiliate WCIV-DT2 are the only stations in the area to offer news in this time slot, and is similar to fellow Raycom stations in the Carolinas, following the lead of WIS, which has run 7 p.m. since 1963.

 The station expanded its weather product with the "Live 5 Storm TRACKER Mobile Storm Center".
 It is the first vehicle of its kind in the region and allows WCSC meteorologists access to weather data away from the station and ability to send back live weather data for display on-air.
 On September 29, 2008, WCSC set another broadcasting benchmark in the area when it became the first to offer newscasts in high definition.
 The upgrade included new custom Raycom corporate graphics, a re-designed HD logo, and updated music package.
 The WTAT broadcasts were initially not included in the new HD production because that station was not yet equipped to broadcast local or syndicated programming in high definition.
 As of January 24, 2011, the WTAT news shows are now in HD.
 Starting August 31, 2009, the weeknight prime time show at 10 on WTAT was expanded to an hour and added a second news anchor.

 On January 25, 2014, WCSC-TV expanded its news presence, again, by adding a Saturday and Sunday morning broadcast of Live 5 News This Morning from 6 a.m. to 8 a.m.

 On December 31, 2015, WCSC-TV produced its last broadcast for WTAT-TV (with production for that station moving to sister station WCIV).
 WCSC-TV began producing an expansion to Live 5 News on its Bounce digital subchannel from 7 a.m. to 8 a.m.
-The station also began airing a 7:30 p.m. newscast, in late November, weeknights to bring its 7 p.m. news to a full hour.
+The station also expanded its 7 p.m. newscast to one hour in late November.

+In 2023, a new Bill Sharpe Studio was constructed with influence from Gray's WANF in Atlanta.